≪ Go to our review of Sound Monitors

 Bottom line: Great sounding monitor that works well in larger homes

-The Philips Avent DECT SCD570/10 is a nice quality monitor that has great sound clarity, a longer battery life, and a respectable range that will work for most families.
+The Philips Avent DECT SCD570/10 is a nice quality monitor that has great sound clarity, a longer battery life, and a respectable range that most parents would be happy with.
 This monitor has some nice features parents will love like two-way talk to baby, a remote nightlight, and lullaby.
 It comes with a handy lanyard and mic sensitivity adjustment to help keep the monitor quiet.
 On the downside, this unit is the most expensive option we tested and some parents may find the features harder to set and use than simpler options.
 The DECT SCD570/10 also lacks sound activation a feature we think is important for light sleepers.
 Depending on your goals and needs, however, we think it is a good option for parents looking for a higher-end product with great sound.

 Our Analysis and Hands-on Test Results

 Philips is a Netherlands company with a focus on health technology and improving healthy living.
-In 1891, Gerald Philips and his father Frederik Philips started the Philips company making incandescent lamps and small electrical products.
+In 1891, Gerald Philips and his father Frederik Philips started manufacturing incandescent lamps and small electrical products, later naming the company Philips.
 Gerald's brother joined the company and it became the leading maker of light bulbs.
 Over time Philips expanded into other electronics.

 The comparison chart shown below provides a quick glance at the overall scores for each monitor tested in this review.
 The DECT SCD570/10 earned a second place rank and it is easy to see why it won an Editors' Choice award.

-The subsections outlined below offers additional information on how the DECT SCD570/10 performed during testing.
-The metric results were used to calculate the overall score with an emphasis on sound clarity and ease of use.
+The following sub metrics offer additional information on how the DECT SCD570/10 performed in our tests.
+The metric results were used to calculate the overall score with an emphasis on the clarity of sound and ease of use.

 The DECT SCD570/10 earned a 10 of 10 for sound clarity, tying with the Vtech DM221 monitor that is over $100 cheaper.